Huegoxaga/notes/cloud-services/aws.md

 - click connect in the instance menu for connection guide.
 - For Mac/Linux enter the command directly in the terminal.(move file to ~/.ssh and use command chmod 400 to hide the file first)
 - For window using SHH through Git Bash.
+- A load balancer helps a group of EC2 instances works together.
+There are three types of them:
+  - Classic Load Balancer
+  - Application Load Balancer
+    - It can redirect HTTP to HTTPS
+    - It will ping a certain URL for health check, if it don't get 200 response, the loab balancer will be marked as unhealth.
+  - Network Load Balancer
+  - A target group will be associated with load balancer, health check is configured here.
+- Load balancer can assign Security Policies to certain SSL Certificates
+  - A security policy is a combination of protocols and ciphers, The `ELBSecurityPolicy-2016-08` security policy has the highest compatibility.

 ## Elastic Beanstalk

 It helps deploy app on EC2 and will do capacity provisioning, load balancing, scaling, and application health monitoring automatically.

 - It has its own command line tool called `EB CLI`
+- An EB App can have multiple Environment, each deployed environment has an URL which is an alias(A record) to its corresponding load balancer.
+  - Once the environment is created the load balancer type cannot be changed.

 ### EB CLI